grpc/grpc-community/governance.md

 ## Handling Security Vulnerabilities

-The process for handling any security vulnerabilities or concerns found in gRPC is described [here](https://github.com/grpc/proposal/blob/master/P4-grpc-cve-process.md).
-This process is known as the gRPC CVE (Common Vulnerabilities and Exposure) process.
+There is a process for handling any security vulnerabilities or concerns found in gRPC.
+This process is known as the [gRPC CVE (Common Vulnerabilities and Exposure) process](https://github.com/grpc/proposal/blob/master/P4-grpc-cve-process.md).

 ## Releases